 NIS2 impact on organizations

-‘Optional is no longer an option’ as spoken by minister of Justice and Safety Dilan Yeşilgöz Zegerius at OneConference in The Hague last October.
+‘Optional is no longer an option’.
+So stated minister of Justice and Safety Dilan Yeşilgöz Zegerius at OneConference in The Hague last October.
 Here it is, The NIS2 regulation of the EU.
-It will impact your organization’s operations and we expect it will have a significant impact.
-NIS2 covers more than just the highly critical and vital industry, related sectors are included by the Directive as well.
+It will impact your organization’s operations, and we expect it’s impact to be significant.
+NIS2 covers more than just the highly critical and vital industry.
+Related sectors are included by the Directive as well.

 NIS2 impact on IAM

-Identity Management and Access Control have always been core components in information security.
-In the international ISO 27002 security baseline a whole chapter covers access control and in several chapters specific access control topics are covered, like physical access control and in IT operations.
-But in NIS2 IAM is not mentioned.
+Now let’s dive a bit more into why NIS2 needs IAM.
+We know that Identity Management and Access Control have always been core components of information security.
+There is a whole chapter on access control in the International ISO 27001 Security Baseline and we find specific access control topics in several other topics as well.
+Topics like physical access control and IT operations.
+But surprisingly, the NIS2 does not mention IAM.
 There is no reference to Access Governance, Identity Management, joiner-mover-leaver processes or RBAC (Role Based Access Control).
 Not even the EU Digital Identity wallet is mentioned.

-Traditionally IAM is treated as an IT responsibility, enabling the business (more explanation in our Business to IT alignment report).
+Traditionally, IAM is treated as an IT responsibility.
+One that enables the business (more explanation in our Business to IT alignment report).
 Because of NIS2 this will have to change.
-Not in the least because of a fundamental change in how NIS2 treats security, especially by addressing the concept of the Supply Chain.
-The supply chain concept means that (almost) every organization is providing services to other organizations, but also consumes services from other providers.
-And as we have witnessed in the last few years is that this supply chain impacts security, organizations can fall victim to0 attacks in their providers.
+Particularly because of a fundamental change in how NIS2 treats security, especially by addressing the concept of the Supply Chain.
+The supply chain concept means (almost) every organization that provides services to other organizations but also consumes services from other providers.
+As we’ve seen in the last few years, this supply chain affects security, and organizations can be attacked via their providers.
 Security incidents such as (Non-)Petya and Solarwinds are examples of these risks.

-Security controls are no longer limited to the organization itself, any organization (especially those organizations that are directly seen as the NIS2 subjects) is no longer treated as an autonomous entity but fills in part of the whole chain of events and services.
+Security controls are no longer limited to the organization itself.
+Any organization, especially NIS2 subjects, is no longer treated as an autonomous entity but fills in part of the whole chain of events and services.
 The same is true for the concept of cloud.
-No longer is the cloud just part of networking and computing resources, cloud is an integrated concept in the field of business operations, it is no longer treated as external, cloud is part of the business.
-Contracts are key, it is not just about SLA’s and availability anymore.
+Previously, the cloud was external, part of networking and computing resources.
+Nowadays, cloud is an integrated concept in the field of business operations.
+Contracts are key; it is not just about SLA’s and availability anymore.

 More control over more identities

-Although Identity and Access Management is not mentioned anywhere in the regulation, you cannot be compliant with NIS2, if you are not in control of access.
+To conclude, although Identity and Access Management is not mentioned anywhere in the regulation, you cannot only comply with NIS2 by being demonstrably in control of access.
 IAM is the invisible foundation of NIS2.
-A good starting point would be to create your own vision on access, build your strategy and roadmap.
-And please, do include a wider view on identity, to comply with NIS2.
+A good starting point would be to create your own vision on access.
+Build your strategy and roadmap.
+And please do include a wider view on identity, to comply with NIS2.